5 Ways to Use Storytelling to Expand Your Network

 After meeting a new contact, it’s very important to follow up in a timely manner; otherwise, the time you’ve invested in networking won’t be useful to you.
 This will allow you to solidify the connection and bring them into your network.
 Follow up within 24 to 48 hours of meeting someone to ensure that the details of your meeting are fresh in your mind and theirs.
 Send a simple but direct email or LinkedIn message with a subtle reminder of how you met, a reference to something that came up during your conversation — for example, an interesting article on a topic you discussed—and a call to action of some kind, such as an invitation for coffee.
 Use this opportunity to lay the groundwork for a strong and productive connection!

 Want more tips for building a fulfilling career?
-Be one of the first to sign up for HirePower before it launches.
+Sign up for a free Story2 account.